asdcid/Comparison-of-neighbour-joining-software/README.md

 >For FastME, altough their manual said it supports MSA input with sequence alignment, but the face seems to be not.

-- If change the format of file MSA from .fasta to .sth, using `convert2stockholm.py`:
+- If you want to change the format of file MSA from .fasta to .sth, using `convert2stockholm.py`:

 ```
 python convert2stockholm.py $inputFile $outputFile
 ```

-- Subsample the reads, using ``:
+- If you want to subsample the reads, using ``:
 -
 ```
 1. subread < total reads, if subread > total reads, output all reads